rickabrac/iOSMultiSearch/README.md

 • The project is configured to use Test Plans.

-• To run the English tests, select "MultiSearch" scheme, tap command-u, and view results in Test Plan Navigator.
+• To run English tests, select MultiSearch scheme, tap command-u, and view results in Test Plan Navigator.

 • To run Spanish tests, select "MultiSearch Spanish (Latin America)" scheme, tap command-u, and view results in Test Plan Navigator.

 ## Notes

-• This app depends on swift-snapshot-testing, which is included via Swift Package Manager.
+• This app depends on swift-snapshot-testing, included via Swift Package Manager.

 ## Errata

-• In Xcode 13.1, view controller snapshot tests may fail due to claimed insufficient permissions on cloned repositories.
+• In Xcode 13.1, view controller snapshot tests may fail due to claimed insufficient permissions on a cloned repository.